eb17/mypointnetworkflow/README.md

 # mypointnetworkflow
-In this repository the developed code will be published after the PhD thesis is published.
+*In this repository the developed code will be published after the PhD thesis is published.
-You find a beta version here
+You find a beta version here*

-## PointNet: *Deep Learning on Point Sets for 3D Classification and Segmentation*
-Created by <a href="http://charlesrqi.com" target="_blank">Charles R. Qi</a>, <a href="http://ai.stanford.edu/~haosu/" target="_blank">Hao Su</a>, <a href="http://cs.stanford.edu/~kaichun/" target="_blank">Kaichun Mo</a>, <a href="http://geometry.stanford.edu/member/guibas/" target="_blank">Leonidas J. Guibas</a> from Stanford University.
+Created by Eike Barnefske from HafenCity University Hamburg.

 ### Introduction
 This collection of scripts is used to examine dataset-specific properties and hyperparameters of artificial neural networks.
 The data preprocessing is optimized for the deep learning method PointNet.
-PointNet in the variant, of the example of xxx and xxx (link) is, the basic network.
+PointNet in the variant, of the example of xxx and xxx (<a href="http://charlesrqi.com" target="_blank">Keras</a>) is, the basic network.
 This was adapted in a few places for our purposes.
 The adapted version of PointNet is part of this repository as a script.

 The weighted loss function has been developed on the basis of the post of B. and is a script in this repository.